arunkd13/arunkd13.github.io/content/blog/apcnf.md

 and harvesting.

-    I also have been hoeing down grass when sowing my crop which disturbs an inch or two of top of the soil.
-Without this, the competion from them affects the crop greatly.
+    I also have been hoeing down grass when sowing my crop which disturbs an inch or two of the soil.
+Without this, the competition from them affects the crop greatly.
 This is a back breaking work and is not scalable.

-The technique of growing Mucuna, greatly reduces the grass weeds for the next crop and is the technique I intend to perfect as a scalable mechanism.
+The technique of
+growing Mucuna, greatly reduces the grass weeds for the next crop and is the technique I intend to perfect as a scalable mechanism.
 Also, over the years, the weed pressure should reduce allowng more than one crops after the Mucuna before